-I'm a practitioner-scholar whose focal research is intellectual property theft, subsumed under the broader area of US-China relations.
-I am a product of Vietnam—a former French colony, of an escape by boat and the US welfare system, of the discipline of martial arts and the emotional stillness of the Buddhist temple, of the fire of Latin dancing and the ingenuity of the American spirit.
+I'm a social scientist whose focal research is innovation and IP theft, subsumed under the broader area of US-China affairs.
+I'm a product of Vietnam—a former French colony, of an escape by boat and the US welfare system, of the discipline of martial arts and the emotional stillness of the Buddhist temple, of the fire of Latin dancing and the ingenuity of the American spirit.

-I believe my unique life and professional experiences--along with academic preparation--converge in this unique moment in history to enable my delivery of deep insight on US-China matters of consequence to commerce, government and academia alike.
-To this end, I hope my research and theorizing activities will help shape both business practice and government policy.
+I believe my life and vast professional experiences as a practitioner-scholar converge in this unique moment in history to enable my delivery of authoritative and deep insight on US-China matters of consequence to commerce, government and academia alike.
+To this end, I hope my research and theorizing activities will help shape both business and governance.

 I am focused not on success, but significance, and believe my most important work lies ahead.
 As I have neither the appetite for self-promotion nor social media noise (and much prefer the promotion of ideas), I created this website to disseminate, learn, and connect to those who have the gumption to believe that their sober thought leadership can help shape the world.